Fast expectation-maximization algorithms for spatial generalized linear mixed models: ML Inference Methods

 \subsubsection{MCMC Sampling}

-Monte Carlo samples from the conditional distribution can be easily obtained using an MCMC algorithm \citep{Robert2005}.
+MC samples from the conditional distribution can be easily obtained using an MCMC algorithm \citep{Robert2005}.
 The projection-based models have reduced-dimensional and de-correlated random effects; this is advantageous in constructing MCMC over the traditional SGLMMs.
 We use the Metropolis-Hastings algorithm with a multivariate normal proposal function for sampling $\bs{\delta}$.

 Several strategies are utilized for constructing an efficient MCMC algorithm.
-(1) We use adaptive MCMC \citep{RobertsRosenthal} to avoid tedious manual tuning and to maintain desirable acceptance rate; for the $(t+1)^{th}$ EM iteration, we adjust the variance of the proposal function using $ 0.95\times 2.38^2/q\times \Sigma_t+0.05\times (0.1)^2/q\times \bs{I}_q $, where $ \Sigma_t $ is the sample covariance of the target distribution based on the current $ k_t $ sample.
+(1) We use adaptive MCMC \citep{RobertsRosenthal} to avoid tedious manual tuning and to maintain desirable acceptance rate; for the $(t+1)^{th}$ EM iteration, we adjust the variance of the proposal function using $ 0.95\times 2.38^2/m\times \Sigma_t+0.05\times (0.1)^2/m\times \bs{I}_m $, where $ \Sigma_t $ is the sample covariance of the target distribution based on the current $ k_t $ sample.
 (2) We initiate the MCMC using the last iteration of MCMC from the previous EM update, $ \bs{\delta}^{(t+1,1)} = \bs{\delta}^{(t,k_t)}$, to obtain a good starting value.
-(3) We automatically adjust the Monte Carlo sample size for each EM iteration using the ascent-based approach proposed by \cite{ascentMCEM} in order to recover EM's ascent property and allocate computing resources efficiently.
+(3) We automatically adjust the MC sample size for each EM iteration using the ascent-based approach proposed by \cite{ascentMCEM} in order to recover EM's ascent property and allocate computing resources efficiently.
 A sketch of the ascent-based approach and our implementation are provided below.